Building Java apps for Android

 - Select a repository and a branch where your app lives.

-- Configure the build's project or workspace, and the scheme you would like to build.
+- Choose the Android project you want to build.

-For the app to be distributed, the build needs to be code signed with a certificate.
-A provisioning profile is optional.
-Additionally, build for Mac Installers is currently not supported.
+For the app to run on a real device, the build needs to be code signed with a valid certificate.

 1. Linking your repository